This article was written by Rachael Baihn of LawnStarter blog.

 8909 W 179th Street

 If you like seeing greenery without spending a lot of green, head over to the Overland Park Arboretum and Botanical Gardens.
-Admission is FREE every Tuesday.
+Admission is FREE on select days and weekends throughout the year.
 Parking is also free at 8909 W. 179th St., but make sure to wear your walking shoes.
 You’ll need them to explore 300 acres of flowers, plants, and trees.
-The arboretum is open from 8 a.m. until 5 p.m., and beginning April 10 from 9 a.m. to 7:30 p.m.

 5109 Cherry Street,